simonsobs/nemo/README.rst

 **Nemo** is under active development, and not all documentation or example config files are up to date (some may contain references to files that are not yet publicly available).
 The package also contains some experimental features that are not necessarily well tested.
-If you

 If you need to aknowledge the use of **Nemo**, please cite `Hilton et al. (2021) <https://ui.adsabs.harvard.edu/abs/2020arXiv200911043H/abstract>`_.